Brent1089/Movie-Bites/README.md

 When prompted, enter your MariaDB password.

 The seed file creates the `movie_db` database tables if they do not already exist and inserts the starter movie data.
-The Flask app reads `DATABASE_URL` first, so setting that variable keeps the project from relying on the fallback connection string in the code.

 Start the Flask API from the backend folder: